usnistgov/xslt-blender/README.md

 Scripting and application logic used in this site falls into four categories:

 - The 'XSLT Blender' library (Typescript in `src` compiled into `lib`) provides generalized interfaces with/for XML and XSLT capabilities
-- Per demonstration, XSLT provides the 'layering' that gets content into the browser (via a 'cast' to HTML for a defined tag set)
+- Per demonstration, XSLT provides the 'layering' that gets content into the browser (typically via a 'cast' to HTML for a defined tag set)
-- CSS applied to the page can then style this - both per demonstration, and site-wide CSS are used
+- CSS applied to the page can then style this - both CSS per demonstration, and site-wide CSS are used
 - Javascript (lightweight, self-contained) may also be deployed per demonstration

 To compile Typescript libraries from source, nodeJS and npm are assumed.
 But most extension and customization can be done in the other layers.